ashavish/twirpy_exps/Readme.md

 ## Twirpy installation experiments

-### A sentiment predictor for text and gives response of 'POS' or 'NEG' and a probability.The client sends the text along with the type of model that needs to be used.
+### A sentiment predictor for text.
+The response is 'POS' or 'NEG' and a probability.The client sends the text along with the type of model that needs to be used.

-The client server communication using Twirpy,Twirp and Protoc is tested with the server running on python3 and using both Python3 client and a Go client.
+The client server communication is done using Twirpy,Twirp and Protoc.
+It is tested with the server running on python3 and using both Python3 client and a Go client.

 Create a virtual environment